Convoy S12 Flashlight Review

 What I don’t like

-• Specs are generic (and so the light “doesn’t meet it’s claim,” though I think the claim is for a different emitter option).
+• Specs are generic (and so the light “doesn’t meet its claim,” though I think the claim is for a different emitter option).

 Notes